skiptools/skip-lib/README.md

 ## Status

 - SkipLib's Swift symbol files (see [Implementation Strategy](#implementation-strategy)) are nominally complete.
 They should declare all Swift standard library API.
 This is difficult to validate, however, so if you find anything missing, please [report it](https://github.com/skiptools/skip-lib/issues) to us.
-- Unimplemented API is appropriately marked with `@available(unavailable, *)` annotations.
+- Unimplemented API is appropriately marked with `@available(*, unavailable)` annotations.
 Skip will generate an error when you attempt to use an unimplemented API.
 - In particular, a significant portion of the [collections](#collections) API is not yet implemented.
 - Unit testing is not comprehensive.
 See [Tests](#tests) for the current test run status.